scriptituk/xfade-easing/README.md

 - squareroot
 - cuberoot

-The `squareroot` & `cuberoot` easings focus more on the middle regions and less on the extremes, opposite to `quadratic` & `cubic` respectively:
+The `squareroot` and `cuberoot` easings focus more on the middle regions and less on the extremes, opposite to `quadratic` and `cubic` respectively:

 ![quadratic vs squareroot](assets/quadratic-squareroot.png)